Updated 02-18-21

 According to Ned: "Phil had all the tapes, and we listened to all the recordings in his living room.
 Phil made reel-to-reel and cassette copies for himself and for me.
 My tape box labeling was written by Phil.
 Phil listed on the tape box only a few of the musicians before tiring and "quitting" the labeling process."

 "I played piano or organ throughout the day."
 From memory, Ned lists the following musicians: "Jerry Garcia, Phil Lesh, Bob Weir, Mickey Hart, David Crosby, David Freiberg, Barry Melton, John Cippolina, Robbie Stokes, Jorma Kaukonen, Jack Casady, Paul Kantner, maybe Merl Saunders.
 Three or four or more guitarists playing together, two basses.
 Most out of tune with piano and organ at times and worst by the end.
 David Freiberg sometimes played organ, as well as bass.
 Some thought Nicky Hopkins was there but I have no memory of him, and believe at the time he was with the Rolling Stones.
-This day exemplifies the spirit of the music and comradeship of the times that I had experienced first in the summer of 1970, then in the summers of 1971,1972, and 1973.
-And the spirit of the times when "Seastones" was recorded."
+This day exemplifies the spirit of the music and comradeship of the times that I had experienced first in the summer of 1970, then in the summers of 1971, 1972, and 1973.
+And the spirit of the times when "Seastones

 Fall, 1971 - Ned returns to Cambridge, MA.